KirtiJha/langgraph-interrupt-workflow-template/README.md

 [![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)](https://www.python.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A comprehensive demonstration of **LangGraph's human-in-the-loop interrupt functionality** with a modern web interface.
-This project showcases how to build interactive AI workflows that can pause execution, request user input, and resume processing based on user decisions.
+⚡ **Production-ready LangGraph interrupt template** with modern web interface for building human-in-the-loop AI workflows.
+This starter kit provides everything you need to create interactive AI applications that can pause execution, request user input, and resume processing based on user decisions.

+## 🎯 Quick Start

+This template includes a **research assistant example** to demonstrate the interrupt patterns.
+You can easily replace this with your own use case while keeping the robust interrupt infrastructure.

+1. **Clone the template**
+2. **Set up your environment** (Watson API keys or swap to your preferred LLM)
+3. **Run the example** to see interrupts in action
+4. **Customize** the workflow for your specific needs

+Perfect for building: Content review systems, data processing pipelines, quality control workflows, configuration wizards, and any AI application requiring human oversight.

 ## 🚀 Features

+### 🎯 **Template/Starter Kit**
+- **Ready-to-use**: Clone and customize for your specific use case
+- **Production-ready**: Includes testing, Docker, and deployment configurations
+- **Well-documented**: Comprehensive guides and examples
+- **Modular design**: Easy to extend and modify

 ### Core LangGraph Interrupt Capabilities
 - **Dynamic Interrupts**: Pause graph execution at any node for user input